Date First Published: March 31, 2017

 There are several types of contrast materials:

-Contrast materials can have a chemical structure that includes iodine, a naturally occurring chemical element.
+Contrast materials can have a chemical substance that includes iodine, a naturally occurring chemical element.
 These contrast materials can be injected into veins or arteries, within the disks or the fluid spaces of the spine, and into other body cavities.

 Barium-sulfate is the most common contrast material taken by mouth, or orally.
 It is also used rectally and is available in several forms, including: